JosephABudd/kickzig/The-Plan.md

    * Sent by the front-end to the back-end.
    * In the **EditContact** message.
 1. The **Remove** record type.
-   * Is only a contact record id of a contact record selected by the user.
+   * Is a partial contact record, that contains only the record id of a contact record, selected by the user for removal.
    * Sent by the front-end to the back-end.
    * In the **RemoveContact** message.
-1. The **List** type.
+1. The **List** record type.
    * Is a complete contact record.
    * Sent by the back-end to the front-end.
    * In the **RebuildContactList** message which contains an array of **List** records to be displayed in a select list.
    * A **List** record can be converted into an EditContact record.
    * A **List** record can be converted into a RemoveContact record.

-### My local sqlite store
+### My local sqlite store : crud/src/deps/store/

 The local sqlite store will allow me to add, update, remove a single record and select all of the records.

-I'll initialize the store package in **standalone-sdl.zig** where I'll
+I'll initialize the store package in **main.zig** where I'll

-1. Build the file path.
+1. Build the store's local file path.
 1. Initialize the store.
 1. Initialize the back-end with the store so it can initialize it's message handlers with the store.
 It is the back-end message handlers that will use the store.

-## Vendors
+## External dependencies

-Vendors are the dependencies cloned from repos.
-The vendor folder is at **src/vendor/**.

-1. kickzig's default settings required me to clone dvui into the vendor folder.
-1. I'm going to also clone [Vincent Rischmann's zig-sqlite package](https://github.com/vrischmann/zig-sqlite.git) into the vendor folder.
+External dependencies are first defined in build.zig.zon and then referenced in build.zig.

+### dvui

+You can see those additions to the application's [[build.zig.zon|build.zig.zon]] in the appendix.

+kickzig included the dvui depency in the application's [[build.zig|build.zig]] when it created the framework.
+So that part is already done for me.

+### fridge (sqlite)

+You can see those additions to the application's [[build.zig.zon|build.zig.zon]] in the appendix.

+You can see those additions to the application's [[build.zig|build.zig]] in the appendix.

 ## Next